telerik/blazor-docs/styling-and-themes/overview.md

 ## Theme Names

-The available built-in themes are:
+The following list describes the built-in themes in Telerik UI for Blazor:

 * **Default** uses a neutral Telerik design and suits most cases.
 The theme has a built-in [swatch (color variation)]({%slug themes-swatches%}) called [Ocean Blue A11y]({%slug themes-accessibility-swatch%}), which provides enhanced contrast for WCAG level AA accessibility compliance.
 * **Bootstrap** matches the styling of the [Bootstrap CSS framework](https://getbootstrap.com).
 Make sure to check the [Bootstrap Notes](#bootstrap-notes) below.